traumverloren/socially-awkward-wearables/socially-awkward-wearables.md

 ---

-# [fit] Earlier experiments with wearables

-^ Over past couple years, I've made a couple of wearable projects to gradually explore wearing lighted wearables in public
+# [fit] I've been evolving my exploration of this
+# [fit]topic without even realizing it

+^ I've been exploring this topic in increasingly complex projects over the past couple years without even realizing it.

+^ Increasingly curious of:

 ^ How people react in general